RohanAlexander/AustralianPoliticians/README.md

 but they will have a birthYear.
-All death dates are complete, but in the case of one politician – John William Croft – this has been inputted, as the circumstances and timing (even year) of his death are unknown.
+All death dates are complete, but in the case of one politician – John William Croft – this has been inputted, as the circumstances and timing (even year) of his death are unknown. birthPlace is mostly taken from WikiData, with a few updates.
+There are some issues that need to be addressed here.

 member and senator are binary indicator variables used to signify whether the politician was in the lower or upper house.
 Most politicians